top of page

 Program Components

-Two hours of individual face-to-face supervision by a doctoral-level licensed psychologist per week.
+• Two hours of individual face-to-face supervision by a doctoral-level licensed psychologist per week.

 Training Goals

-TCP offers a unique case mix and caseload that will allow all trainees to develop and hone their therapeutic skills as child and adolescent therapists.
-Through participation in diagnostic interviews, delivery of in-school therapy, and participation in Individualized Education Program (IEP) and 504 meetings, externs gain core skills that arguably represent the cornerstone of school-based mental health.
-Externs will also have the opportunity to participate in individual, family, and group-based feeding therapy.
+TCP offers a unique mix of cases that will allow all trainees to develop and hone their therapeutic skills.
+Through participation in diagnostic interviews, delivery of in-school therapy, and participation in Individualized Education Program (IEP) and 504 meetings, students gain core skills that represent the cornerstone

 Program Requirements